eed3si9n/eed3si9n.com/content/posts/sbt-remote-cache.md

 Again, `run` worked without invoking the Scala compiler.
 The reason why we have two JARs is that technically `compile` task does not include `src/main/resources/` contents.
 In sbt 1.x, that's the job of `copyResources` task, which is called by `products`.

-Again, there's a tradeoff of granularity.
+Again, there's a tradeoff of task granularity.
 By sepearating compilation and resources, we can avoid uploading resource files into the cache when we make source changes.
 On the other hand, the separation requires double uploading when you want the product output, which for us is `packageBin`.

 #### new Classpath type